amathan1/security-assignment-1/Readme.txt

 - The client will connect to the telnet server.
 You can now execute the commands for this assignment

   Steps to execute Part II:
+- Extract the contents of p2-vranade1.tar file.
+Open the Part II.
+- Enter the command make.
+- ./mono <inputfile> <outputfile> <seed> 1/0  (1 encrypts and 0 decrypts)

 5. Additional notes:
 - In Part I, while executing the client on bingsuns, if only two command line arguments are entered instead of three, a segmentation fault may occur.
 This error was not encountered on a Ubuntu system.